mathtexts/RussianDependencyParser/README.md

 RussianDependencyParser
 =======================

-Morphological disambiguation (C++) + dependency parser of Russian by Alexey Gorelov, supervised by Dr Mstislav Maslennikov
+Morphological disambiguation (C++) and dependency parser of Russian by Alexey Gorelov, supervised by Dr Mstislav Maslennikov

 This is a project for the "Mathematical methods for text analysis" course in autumn 2013 in MSU.